AriFordsham/GHCWiki/commentary/compiler/backends/llvm/wip.md

 It would also be interesting to looking into improving GHC to support cross compiling and doing this through the LLVM back-end as it should be easier to fix up to support this feature than the C or NCG back-ends.

+### Get rid of Proc Point Splitting

+When Cmm code is first generated a single Haskell function will be mostly compiled to one Cmm function.
+This Cmm function isn't passed to the backends though as the CPS style used in it requires that the backends be able to take the address of labels in a function since they're used as return points.
+The C backend can't support this.
+While there is a GNU C extension allowing the address of a label to be taken, the address can only be used locally (in the same function).
+So what proc point splitting does is cut a single Cmm function into multiple top level Cmm functions so that instead of needing to take the address of a label, we now take the address of a function.

+It would be nice to get rid of proc point splitting.
+This is one of the goals for the new code generator.
+This will give us much bigger Cmm functions which should give more room for LLVM to optimise.
+There is an issue though that LLVM doesn't support taking the address of a local label either.
+So will need to add support to LLVM for taking label addresses or convert CPS style into something more direct if thats possible.

+### Don't Pass Around Dead STG Registers

+At the moment in the LLVM backend we always pass around the pinned STG registers as arguments for every Cmm function.
+A huge amount of the time though we aren't storing anything in the STG registers, they are dead really.
+If we can treat the correctly as dead then LLVM will have more free registers and the allocator should do a better job.
+We need to change the STG -\> Cmm code generator to attach register liveness information at function exit points (e.g calls, jumps, returns).